 This is a Python library for creating quick and easy GUIs, designed primarily for use in the classroom.

-It's very easy to set-up, specifically with schools in mind.
 See the installation guidelines for more information.

 Let's make a sandwich

 You need a slice of bread on the top and bottom, and then a bunch of fillings in the middle ...

 # import the library from appJar import gui # top slice - CREATE the GUI app = gui() ### fillings go here ### # bottom slice - START the GUI app.go()

 If you forget a slice of bread - you haven't got a sandwich!

 Oh, and if you try to put fillings under the bottom-slice, then they won't be in the sandwich!